nesi/support-docs/docs/Getting_Started/Accessing_the_HPCs/Setting_Up_Two-Factor_Authentication.md

 your device (generally a smartphone, but there are also authentication apps which work through the browser like Authy).

-If you some reason you can\'t do this, please contact NeSI support.
+If you some reason you can't do this, please contact NeSI support.